VinutaHegde/404/Extra.md

 ### Data preprocessing
 We used pretrained __Xception model__ from Keras to extract the features from the images.
 To represent the captions we went with __GLOVE__ embedding.
 Each image is represented as __[2048 dimension]__ vector and each caption is represented as __[300*max_sentences_length__]

+### Environment and Implementation
+The Model is implemented in Keras on top of tensorflow.
+All the layers used are native keras layers

 #### Training pair for Base Model1: